 The only way to get to Changlun from Bukit Kayu Hitam is by taxi.

-So, to save money and do it all by cheap bus, head to the Padang Besar.
+So, to save money and do it all by cheap bus or the new KTM Komuter Train, head to the Padang Besar border crossing.

 Another option is to travel by train between Hat Yai and Butterworth.